 We do recognise however that our students have not had as much access to our facilities as they might in normal circumstances.

 Normally this access would end when the course completes in May.
-If government guidance allows, we will extend access to the college facilities beyond May and into the summer break.
-Lessons and assessments will have already completed by this point; so access should be plentiful.
+However, while government guidance allows, we are extending access to the college facilities into the summer break.
+Lessons have now completed; so access should be plentiful.

 Provision for 2021 Graduates

 In addition, we recognise that students graduating this summer might appreciate further support than normal as they transition into the industry.